 The Lord's Prayer (also referred to as the "Our Father" by Catholics) was given during Christ's well-known Sermon on the Mount.
 Surprisingly, these words are recorded in only one of the gospels (Matthew 6:9 - 13).
 A similar, but not exact, version of this prayer given by the Lord, at a different time, is recorded in Luke 11.

-The Matthew 6 version the Lord spoke was given after he chose twelve men to be his apostles (Luke 6:12 - 16) and was offered to a large and diverse crowd of people (Luke 6:17).
-The Luke version of the prayer was given by the Lord in response to a disciple wanting to be taught how to pray (Luke 11:1).
+The Matthew 6 version of the Lord's prayer was given after he chose twelve men to be his apostles (Luke 6:12 - 16) and was offered to a large and diverse crowd of people (Luke 6:17).
+The Luke version was given by the Lord in response to a disciple wanting to be taught how to pray (Luke 11:1).

 It was shortly after Pentecost was celebrated on June 1 in 27 A.D. that the Lord gave the sermon which contained his often memorized prayer.
 The physical place this message was likely spoken from was Mount Eremos, which is positioned on the northwestern shore of the Sea of Galilee.
 Jesus picked this location, which overlooks the plain of Gennesaret, because it allowed a large group of people to hear what he had to teach.

-It should also be noted that the Lord's opening statement in his prayer confirms that the third commandment (Exodus 20:7) was, and still is, in force for Christians.
+It should also be noted that the Lord's opening statement (Matthew 6:9) confirms that the third commandment (Exodus 20:7) was, and still is, in force for Christians.

 Matthew 6:11 says, "Give us this day our daily bread."
 This is the first request in this model prayer for something we need.
 When we talk to our Father, we ought to acknowledge that He makes possible every moment of our life.
 We always should be mindful that we are fully dependent on him.